-What Do the Lights on Your Echo Device Mean?
+What Do the Lights on Your Echo Speaker Mean?

-The lights on your Echo device are how the device communicates its status.
+The lights on your Echo speaker are how the device communicates its status.

 Cyan on blue

-- The light ring glimmers briefly when Alexa has heard and is processing your request.
-A briefly glimmering blue light might also mean the device is receiving a software update.
+The light ring glimmers briefly when Alexa has heard and is processing your request.
+A briefly glimmering blue light might also mean that the device is receiving a software update.

 Red

-- Solid red light shows when the microphone on/off button is pressed.
-That means the device microphone is disconnected and Alexa is not listening.
-Press it again to enable your microphone.
+A solid red light means the microphone on/off button is pressed.
+That means the device microphone is disconnected and Alexa isn't listening.
+Press it again to turn on your microphone.

-- On Echo devices with a camera, a red light bar means that your video will not be shared.
+On Echo devices with a camera, a red light bar means that you're not sharing your video.

 Spinning cyan

-- Slowly spinning teal and blue means that your device is starting up.
-If the device has not been set up, the light turns to orange when the device is ready for setup.
+Slowly spinning teal and blue means that your device is starting up.
+If you haven't set up the device, the light turns orange when the device is ready for setup.

 Note: The device may restart due to a software update.
 In that case, slowly spinning teal and blue means that your device is restarting after the update is complete.